illuscio-dev/islelib-py/zdocs/source/index.rst

 MakeFile scripts that help you get up and running quickly.
 To run the make commands, make sure that the active directory of your terminal session is ``"islelib-py"``

-1. Clone islelib-py from Gitlab
+1. Clone islelib-py from Github
 --------------------------------

 navigate to where you wish to keep your project in terminal: ::

    >>> cd /path/to/local_repository
-   >>> git clone git@gitlab.com:illuscio/islelib-py.git
+   >>> git clone git@github.com:bpeake-illuscio/islelib-py.git

 once the library is cloned, move into it as your active directory: ::